 One could say that this is something TripAdvisor has been trying to do lately.
 There are some features, after all, going social is a natural trend for all platforms, but again – look at their prices.
 ROOMDAO will ensure a decentralized blockchain-based travel planning system for everything, and merchants will not be charged up to the whopping 20% they are forced to pay to web platforms today.
 Sometimes a fee that's bearable for a global hotel chain can kill a small family business.
 And we'd be happy to help small businesses thrive.

 Yoav Dror: Helping merchants is something PumaPay is also passionate about.
 We truly share this vision.
 When it comes to monetization, it's not the main motivation behind PumaPay.
 Of course, the project needs to be sustainable – this is why we have carefully calculated the token allocation after the token generation event, which will allow us to consistently bring more Early Adopters and partners.
-As more and more merchants start accepting PumaPay, the product offering will increase, and customers will follow, which will drive the demand for the PMA token.
-This is a working economic model, which can be sustainable without charging the fees that merchants incur today.
+Our vision is that as more and more merchants start accepting PumaPay, the product offering will increase, and customers will follow, which will hopefully drive the demand for the PMA token.
+This economic model is likely to be sustainable without charging the fees that merchants incur today.

 PumaPay and ROOMDAO share the vision and goals of improving day-to-day life by leveraging the potential of the blockchain.
 Follow both projects on Telegram: ROOMDAO and PumaPay and stay tuned for more updates about this partnership.

 Subscribe to PumaPay